kubesphere/website/content/en/docs/project-user-guide/application-workloads/routes.md

 ---
 title: "Routes"
 keywords: "KubeSphere, Kubernetes, Route, Ingress"
-description: "How to create a Route in KubeSphere"
+description: "Learn basic concepts of Routes (i.e. Ingress) and how to create Routes in KubeSphere."
 weight: 10270
 ---